-Born in 1967 to a family of Canadian-Ukrainian musicians, the conductor Keri-Lynn Wilson received early instruction on the flute, violin, and piano and performed as a flute soloist with the Winnipeg Symphony Orchestra and the Calgary Philharmonic at a young age.
-At the Juilliard School in New York, she studied flute with Julius Baker and conducting with Otto-Werner Mueller.
-She gained important experience as an assistant to Claudio Abbado at the Salzburg Festival and as a scholarship student at the Tanglewood Music Center.
-Wilson launched her professional career in 1994 as Associate Conductor with the Dallas Symphony Orchestra.
-This has evolved into a varied career on the concert stage and in musical theater.
-Keri-Lynn Wilson has conducted the Los Angeles Philharmonic, Bavarian Radio Symphony Orchestra, San Francisco Symphony, Toronto Symphony Orchestra, Orchestre symphonique de Montréal, Bruckner Orchestra in Linz, Ravinia Festival Orchestra, Seattle Symphony Orchestra, Prague Philharmonic, and Orchestre national d’Île-de-France.
-She has led Bizet’s Carmen at the Royal Opera House in London, Puccini’s Tosca and Madama Butterfly at the Vienna Staatsoper, Shostakovich’s Lady Macbeth of Mtsensk at Zurich Opera, Dvořák’s Rusalka at Czech National Opera in Prague, and Rossini’s Il barbiere di Siviglia at the Bavarian Staatsoper.
-Last season, she made her debuts at the Metropolitan Opera in New York and at the Teatro Colón in Buenos Aires.
-In the 2023-24 season, she will guest conduct Massenet’s Cendrillon at the Opéra national de Paris, Puccini’s La Bohème at the Royal Opera House, and Janáček’s Jenůfa at English National Opera.
-Keri-Lynn Wilson is the cofounder and director of the Ukrainian Freedom Orchestra, with which she toured Europe and the United States in the summer of 2022.
-This year, performances will follow in London, Amsterdam, Hamburg, Lucerne, Warsaw, and Berlin.
+Conductor Keri-Lynn Wilson, who was born in 1967 into a Canadian-Ukrainian family of musicians, began studying flute, violin, and piano at an early age; by her teenage years, she was already appearing as a flute soloist with the Winnipeg Symphony Orchestra and the Calgary Philharmonic Orchestra.
+She studied flute with Julius Baker and conducting with Otto-Werner Mueller at the Juilliard School in New York.
+Early formative experiences included serving as an assistant to Claudio Abbado at the Salzburg Festival and receiving a fellowship at the Tanglewood Music Center.
+Wilson launched her professional career in 1994 as Associate Conductor of the Dallas Symphony Orchestra, leading to a wide-ranging career on both the concert stage and in the opera house.
+Wilson has conducted the New York and Los Angeles Philharmonics, the Bavarian Radio Symphony Orchestra, the San Francisco Symphony, the NHK Symphony Orchestra, the Toronto Symphony Orchestra, the Orchestre symphonique de Montréal, and the Deutsches Symphonie-Orchester Berlin.
+In 2025, she made her debut with the MDR Symphony Orchestra at the Bach Festival in Leipzig.
+Her operatic credits include Bizet’s Carmen at the Royal Opera House in London, Puccini’s Tosca and Madama Butterfly at the Vienna Staatsoper, Dvořák’s Rusalka at the Czech National Opera in Prague, and Verdi’s La traviata at the Bavarian Staatsoper.
+In the 2025-26 season, she will guest conduct Puccini’s La Bohème at New York’s Metropolitan Opera, Carmen at the Opéra national de Paris, and Madama Butterfly at the Staatsoper Berlin.
+Wilson is Co-Founder and Music Director of the Ukrainian Freedom Orchestra, with which she gave the first-ever performance of Beethoven’s Ninth Symphony in Ukrainian in 2024.
+For this she was awarded the Order of Princess Olga by Ukrainian President Volodymyr Zelenskyy.
+Since 2024, she has also served as Music Director of the Kyiv Camerata, leading the ensemble in a program of four Ukrainian composers at the Berlin Philharmonie in the spring of 2025.

 July 2023